manki11/ExerciserReact/src/media/defaultExerciseThumbnail/videos/README.md

 ## Guidelines
-This file contains videos used in default exercises.
+This folder contains videos used in default exercises.
 The supported formats are - webm, mp4.